Bayesian Clustering via Fusing of Localized Densities: Preliminaries for Asymptotic Analysis

 Recall the assumptions for Theorem \ref{thm:consistency} that we make in the main article. \begin{assumption} Suppose that the following conditions hold. \begin{itemize} \item[] (A1) $\Lambda$ consists of measures with uniformly finite support, i.e. there exists an $L>0$ so that $|\tx{supp}(\lambda)| \leq L$ for all $\lambda \in \Lambda$. \item[] (A2) The KL minimizer $\lambda^* = \sum_{m=1}^{M^*} a_m^* \delta_{\theta_m^*}$ exists and is unique. \item[] (A3) $f^*$ and $f^0$ are such that $\tx{supp}(f^0) \subseteq \tx{supp}(f^*)$. \item[] (A4): $\mathcal{G} = \lb \Tilde{g}(x-\theta) : \theta \in \Theta \rb$ for some bounded probability density function $\Tilde{g}(\cdot)$, there exists a $\zeta>0$ so that $\tilde{g}(z)$ is $\zeta$-H{\"o}lder continuous, and for any fixed $\theta^\prime$, $D_g(\theta, \theta^\prime) = d \lb g(\cdot; \theta), g(\cdot;\theta^\prime) \rb$ is continuous in $\theta$. \item[] (A5) The mixing measure of the fitted model contracts to the oracle in the Wasserstein 2-distance, i.e. there exists a non-negative sequence $\epsilon_n$ so that $\epsilon_n \to 0$ and

 \end{itemize} \end{assumption} In this section, we will be primarily concerned with introducing concepts necessary for understanding the proof of Theorem \ref{thm:consistency}.
-We will also detail conditions under which (A5) holds, which is a statement on the posterior contraction of the mixing measure.
+We will also detail conditions under which (A2) and (A5) hold, the latter of which is a statement on the posterior contraction of the mixing measure.
 The main contribution that (A5) has to the proof of Theorem \ref{thm:consistency} is that it establishes consistency of the cluster-specific parameters $\bs a$ and $\Tilde{\bs \theta}$.
 Conditions under which (A5) hold have been extensively explored in \cite{nguyen2013convergence}, \cite{ho2016strong}, and \cite{guha2021posterior}.